The page makes Montenegro readable for foreign pilots without hiding that paragliding is regulated aviation.

 Montenegro can be welcoming for prepared pilots, but it is still an aviation environment.

-Before treating a site as ready to fly, a visiting pilot needs to think through:
+Before treating a launch as usable, a visiting pilot needs to think through:

 - valid licence, IPPI/APPI evidence, or other relevant pilot documents